Colwal Fund for Excluded Workers

 That’s why we’ve reopened our Colwal Fund, which will continue to provide direct support in the form of a one-time cash grant to eligible low-wage workers in the Birmingham area who have been adversely affected by the COVID-19 pandemic, yet excluded from government relief programs.
 Colwal means “help or support” in Q’anjob’al, one of several indigenous languages spoken by Adelante’s members.
 Through mutual aid and community support, we hope to continue empowering and uplifting some of the most vulnerable in our communities.

 The word “Colwal” comes from the Guatemalan indigenous language Q’anjob’al and means “help” or “support”.
 At Adelante, we believe in mutual aid—by lending each other a hand, we can support our community through this crisis.

-This fund will provide financial relief to some of Birmingham’s most vulnerable families who have been excluded from government stimulus benefits
+This fund will provide financial relief to some of Birmingham’s most vulnerable families.

 - Will help put food on the table